naturalis/mycorrhiza/data/2016-09-27/README.md

 The file `restrictions.txt` shows the commands that are executed by BayesTraits.
 These include:
-- node/MRCA definitions for all nodes so that their sampled states are reported in the log and can, once the analyses are done, used to create a pie chart with the different states for each node;
+- node/MRCA definitions for all nodes so that their sampled states are reported in the log and can, once the analyses are done, be used to create a pie chart with the different states for each node;
 - restrictions because we disallow transitions where more than 1 gain and/or loss happens simultaneously;
 - the commands to do an RJ-MCMC multistate analysis on four cores, running for 10 million generations.